-If you have been sponsored for some or all of your fees/living costs by your government or the University within the last 12 months you will need a letter on headed paper giving the sponsor's unconditional consent to you remaining in the UK.
+If you have been sponsored for some or all of your fees and living costs by your government within the last 12 months, you will need a letter on headed paper giving the sponsor's unconditional consent to you remaining in the UK.

 If you were covered by ATAS as a student you will not normally need to apply for a fresh ATAS for your DES application unless you have extended your study by more than 3 months.

 You and any dependants will each need to pay the Immigration Health surcharge, which should be £300 for the 12 month visa.

 For full details check Tier 4 guidance

 No, this route is only open to PhD students who have not yet been awarded their PhDs or doctorate level qualification.
 If you have already been awarded your PhD you will need to fit within one of the other worker routes such as Tier 2 or Tier 5.

 No, you will need to either fit into one of the other worker categories such as Tier 2 or return home.

 New University Process from 1st August 2017